tvdboom/fortress/README.md

 the existing population.
 If there are any soldiers, they will fight the bug first.

 On the fortress' wall, you can place weapons that shoot at the incoming enemies.
-The weapons panel, on the right-hand side, shows the settings you have available.
+The weapons panel, on the right-hand side, shows the options you have available.
 Use these settings during the night to minimalize the number of resources spent while preventing the bugs from entering the fortress.

 If all the population within the fortress is killed, the game is over.

-Use button `e` to open the enemy info panel for an overview of all enemies and their characteristics.

 <br>